SunsetFi/simply-openapi/readme.md

 ## Escaping SEC and using raw express requests and responses

-Accessing express requests and responses directly can cause complications for large robust applications as unit testing them is very finicky and they hide the declarative nature of what your method is doing.
+Accessing express requests and responses directly can cause complications for development, as it complicates unit testing and hides the declarative requirements of your handler function.

 However, no library can cover all use cases, so both the request and response objects can be made available to handlers using the `@Req` and `@Res` parameter decorators.
 There is no way to access the `next` function, however, as controller methods are handled in their own middleware stack that differs from that of express.